dessafonti/COMP30680-Web_dev_A2/README.md

     }
 ```

-This renders the most important component of the project, _"the use of JavaScript to read, manipulate and present data"_ feasible.
+This makes it possible to accomplish the most crucial aspect of the project:"utilising JavaScript to read, manipulate, and present data."

 ---